Waverley man fired shotgun over partner's head into bedroom wall, jury hears

-Crown prosecutor Peter Sherriff said the jury would hear of three incidents.
+Crown prosecutor Peter Sherriff said that the jury would hear of three separate incidents.

 The Crown must prove at least three counts of violence to find Mr Cashion guilty.